StarExec/StarExec/distribution/INSTALL.markdown

 also be added to the 'star-web' group.
 Being a member of star-web will be necessary for correctly executing the Starexec deploy scripts.

-Create the 'sandbox' group, and add SANDBOX_USER_ONE to this group.
+Create the `sandbox` group, and add SANDBOX_USER_ONE to this group.
-Create another group 'sandbox2' and add SANDBOX_USER_TWO to this group.
+Create another group `sandbox2` and add SANDBOX_USER_TWO to this group.
-Add the 'tomcat' user to both of these groups.
+Add the `tomcat` user to both of these groups.

-If you are using SGE as a backend, you need to create the user 'sgeadmin' and ensure this user does have administrator privileges in SGE.
+If you are using SGE as a backend, you need to create the user `sgeadmin` and ensure this user does have administrator privileges in SGE.

 6) A sandbox directory will need to be created on the Starexec